“A heavy period is when you lose lots of blood each period.

 If you have heavy menstrual bleeding, it may be in your best interest to choose to talk to your health care provider about this.
 In Heavy Menstrual Bleeding (Menorrhagia): Living With – When Do You Call Your Healthcare Provider If You Suspect Heavy Period Bleeding? the (United States) Cleveland Clinic explain:

-“You should call your provider if you’re experiencing the symptoms of heavy menstrual bleeding or anemia, or if your period bleeding has become abnormal.
-Tracking your periods using a calendar or app can help you identify if your periods are heavier and longer-lasting than usual.
+“You should call your provider if you’re experiencing the symptoms of heavy menstrual bleeding or anemia, or if your period bleeding is impacting your quality of life.
+Tracking your periods using a calendar or app can help you identify if your periods are heavier and last longer than usual.
 Share these notes with your provider.

-You should also schedule an appointment if you notice that you’re having to double-up on menstrual products or if you’re skipping activities you enjoy because of heavy bleeding”.14
+You should also schedule an appointment if you notice that you’re having to double up on menstrual products or if you’re skipping activities you enjoy when you’re on your period”.14

 The Mayo Clinic also note: